HWHardsoft/AZ-Touch-ESP_Video/README.md

 # AZ-Touch-ESP-Video

-This is an example how to use AZ-Touch MOD for ESP32 to show live pictures of an IP camera display on the screen.
+This is an example how to use AZ-Touch MOD for ESP32 to show live pictures of an IP camera on the screen.
 This can be used for example for video surveillance, video door bells and similar applications.

 ![My image](https://user-images.githubusercontent.com/3049858/105029941-56348500-5a53-11eb-8301-2ac0e21983a8.jpg)